24th International Congress of Biometeorology

 Currently, public transport in Belgrade is free, and train ticket can be bought at the main station counter, by online (https://webapi1.srbvoz.rs/ekarta/app/#!/home) or on ticket machine inside the station building.

-From the BG „Nikola Tesla“ airport to the main train station in Belgrade („Beograd centar“), can be used taxi service.
-In the airport arrival zone is taxi station and the price from airport to the main train station is about 20 EUR.
+From the BG „Nikola Tesla“ airport to the main train station in Belgrade („Beograd centar“), the taxi service can be used.
+In the airport arrival zone is a taxi station, and the price from the airport to the main train station is about 20 EUR.
 Then the next step is to take the train to Novi Sad.

 Link: https://serbiadriver.com/belgrade-airport-taxi/

-Transport from Belgrade/BG Airport „Nikola Tesla“ to Novi Sad
+🚖 Transport from Belgrade/BG Airport „Nikola Tesla“ to Novi Sad ’by taxi’

-Here are some of the companies that you can contact for shared or individual taxi: Link:https://www.autoturist-ns.com/en/airport-transfer/transportation-belgrade-airport-novi-sad-belgrade-airport/
+Here are some of the companies that you can contact for a shared or individual taxi: Link:https://www.autoturist-ns.com/en/airport-transfer/transportation-belgrade-airport-novi-sad-belgrade-airport/

 Link: http://prevozdoaerodroma.org/en/